Traditional Plant-Based Cooking

 Ingredients

-• 1 tablespoon coconut oil [or your usual oil/vegan butter or ½ cup veggie stock]
+• 1 tablespoon coconut oil [or your usual oil or cooking fat, or for a no-oil dal use ½ cup vegetable stock and add extra as required]

-• 1 tablespoon garlic paste [or 4-6 cloves fine diced or 2 teaspoon garlic powder]
+• 1 tablespoon garlic paste [or 4-6 cloves fine diced, or 2 teaspoons garlic powder]

-• 1 tablespoon ginger paste [or 1 tablespoon grated fresh or 1 teaspoon dried ginger]
+• 1 tablespoon ginger paste [or 1 tablespoon grated fresh or fine diced ginger, or 1 teaspoon dried ginger]

 • 1 teaspoon turmeric powder

-• 250 gram red split lentils [rinsed and drained]
+• 250 grams red split lentils [rinsed and drained]

 • 1 bay leaf